During my first exam period at university, I was really short of time…

 As chance would have it, that was the same time I found out about ricing.
 While discussing the immense amount of lost time with somebody online, he pointed me to the Mechanical keyboards subreddit, telling me this was the place where I could lose not only my time but also my money.

-Mechanical keyboards come in different sizes, the most popular ones are:
+Mechanical keyboards come in different sizes, the most popular ones being

 I never use the numpad, so I decided to go with the Tada68, a 65% keyboard.